cavalcantegb/go_challenge/README.md

 # Docker Challenge

-Create an golang docker image with less than 2MB.
+Create a golang docker image with less than 2MB.

 ## Link to the image: